Bangladesh: Islamists emboldened by Taliban win in Afghanistan | DW | 25.08.2021

 "Whether conflict ensues will also be a determining factor," he said, adding: "Bangladesh should be cautious, but neither should it be overly concerned nor use this as a pretext to clamp down on legitimate detractors of the government, falsely accusing them as Taliban sympathizers."

-Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, echoed a similar opinion.
+Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, echoed this opinion.

 "Bangladesh's problems with Islamist militancy aren't as serious as they are in Pakistan, but given the presence of some groups, local and foreign, in the country, there should be some reason for concern," he told DW.